 “Carina” is an outstanding new commercial variety developed by the University of Adelaide in South Australia.
-It is an early bearer, heavy cropper, soft shell and sweet tasting.
+It is an early bearer, heavy cropper, semi-hard shell and sweet tasting.
 It is less likely to be damaged by insects and moisture due to the fully sealed shell.
 Unlike most almond varieties which require two types for pollination, Carina is strongly self-fertile and a single tree is high yielding on its own.
 It can however be used to pollinate Monterey, Peerless and Price.

 Grafted onto a dwarfing rootstock it will only grow to around 3m tall or less making it ideal for the home garden if space is limited.

 Suited to both mild and cool winter climates, Carina will perform well in areas that receive around 150 to 200 chilling hours or more.
 Warm winter climates are not suited to almond production as flowering and fruit set can be poor.
 Chilling hours in your area can be checked here https://hort-science.shinyapps.io/ChillCalculator/

 Preferring a well drained fertile soil, almonds are easy to grow and have very few pest problems.
 Unlike other stone fruit, QLD fruit fly is not a problem with almonds.
 They are frost resistant and drought tolerant but regular irrigation is required for optimal yields.
 The husk is easily separated from the shell.
 Flowering and fruit set are early Season.